What you can and cannot do in Sydney right now

-We’re all just about getting used to the new normal by now, but the ever changing rules that keep us safe are still throwing some curveballs.
+We’re all just about getting used to the new normal by now, but the ever changing rules that keep us safe are still in flux.
+Most recently, state premier Gladys Berejiklian announced that the ‘level three’ social restrictions we’ve been living under will soon be eased.

 If you’re confused about the current restrictions in New South Wales, you’re not alone.
 So to break things down a little, we’ve summed up the main things Sydneysiders want to know about how daily life is likely to be affected.

-Only for an essential reason.
-In a press conference on Sunday, March 29, the prime minister announced that rules have been made stricter.
-These essential reasons include shopping only for what you need (like groceries and medical supplies), compassionate reasons, work or study (if this can not be done from home), or once daily for fresh air and exercise (with a maximum of one other person).
+While we can now enjoy the freedom to pop over to a mate’s place (within the rules), the reasons we can leave the house are still generally limited to ‘essential reasons’.
+This includes shopping (like groceries and medical supplies), compassionate reasons, work or study (if this can not be done from home), or once daily for fresh air and exercise (with a maximum of one other person).
 You could be fined up to $1000 for breaking these rules.

+Last week Bondi, Bronte and Tamarama beaches re-opened under ‘swim and go’ and ‘surf and go’ rules.
+So go for gold if you’re walking or swimming, but don’t settle in on your towel with a paperback (the authorities have really been cracking down on this).
+If you’re taking your daily exercise allowance to the sand, check in with the council local to the beach you’d like to visit and keep at least a solid beach towel’s length away from other sun-seekers.

 Can I get tested if I haven’t been overseas?